SchwarzIT/onyx/apps/docs/src/basics/colors.md

 # Colors

-Colors in a user interface play a crucial role in enhancing the visual appeal and user experience.
-They go beyond than just aesthetics, serving as powerful tools to convey information, establish hierarchy, and evoke emotions.
-The usage of a well-thought-out color scheme can guide users, highlight important elements, and create a cohesive and memorable design.
-The choice of colors significantly influences how users perceive and interact with the interface, making it an integral aspect of effective design.
+Colors play a crucial role in an user interface for enhancing the visual appeal and user experience.
+They go beyond just aesthetics, serving as powerful tools to convey information, establish hierarchy, and evoke emotions.
+The usage of a well-thought-out color scheme can guide users, highlight important elements and create a cohesive and memorable design.
+The choice of colors significantly influences how users perceive and interact with the interface, making it an integral aspect of an effective design.

 ## Understanding light & dark mode